-Where there has been fault and you have suffered as a result, we can recommend that the council apologises and takes action to put the matter right.
-Depending on the impact the council's fault has had on you, we could ask the council to:
+Where there has been fault and you have suffered as a result, we can recommend the council apologises and acts to put the matter right.
+Depending on the impact the council's fault had on you, we could ask the council to:

 - decide if and what enforcement action should be taken and, if considered appropriate, take action in a reasonable time